2i2c-org/2i2c-org.github.io/content/blog/2024/openscapes-sbg-workshop/index.md

 ![Cover slide from the SBG Workshop](featured.png "Surface Biology and Geology: VITALS Workshop")

-[Openscapes](https://nasa-openscapes.github.io/) is a value-based initiative that advocates for kinder, better science produced with open source community and program building co-developed by Julia Lowndes and Erin Robinson.
+[Openscapes](https://openscapes.org) is a value-based initiative that supports kinder, better science based on open source community.
+[NASA Openscapes](https://nasa-openscapes.github.io) is in its fourth year as a project supporting NASA Earth science in the Cloud, co-developed by Julia Lowndes (Openscapes) and Erin Robinson (Metadata Game Changers).

 The initiative recently supported the [Surface Biology and Geology: VITALS Workshop](https://nasa.github.io/VITALS/) hosted by NASA [Land Processes Distributed Activate Archive Center (LP DAAC)](https://lpdaac.usgs.gov/) and NASA [Jet Propulsion Laboratory (JPL)](https://www.jpl.nasa.gov/).

-Hands-on exercises teaching learners how to manipluate data collected from the [ECOSTRESS](https://ecostress.jpl.nasa.gov/) and [EMIT](https://earth.jpl.nasa.gov/emit/) instruments onboard the International Space Station were delivered using the 2i2c OpenScapes Hub.
-[Jupyter notebooks](https://nasa.github.io/VITALS/python/01_Finding_Concurrent_Data.html) were used to demonstrate how open source tools together with cloud data and compute resources could effectively analyse the the Canopy Water Content and the Land Surface Temperature over the [Jack and Laura Dangermond Preserve](https://www.dangermondpreserve.org/), Santa Barbara, CA.
+Instructors used the 2i2c Openscapes Hub to lead hands-on exercises teaching learners how to manipluate data collected from the [ECOSTRESS](https://ecostress.jpl.nasa.gov/) and [EMIT](https://earth.jpl.nasa.gov/emit/) instruments onboard the International Space Station.
+They used [Jupyter notebooks](https://nasa.github.io/VITALS/python/01_Finding_Concurrent_Data.html) in the Hub to demonstrate how open source tools together with cloud data and compute resources could effectively analyse the the Canopy Water Content and the Land Surface Temperature over the [Jack and Laura Dangermond Preserve](https://www.dangermondpreserve.org/), Santa Barbara, CA.

 ![Plot of the Canopy Water Content over the Jack and Laura Dangermond Preserve, Santa Barbara, CA.](canopy-water-content.png "Plot of the Canopy Water Content over the Jack and Laura Dangermond Preserve, Santa Barbara, CA from a [VITALS Workshop Jupyter notebook](https://nasa.github.io/VITALS/python/03_EMIT_CWC_from_Reflectance.html).")